 Are there any articles we're missing?
-Send us suggestions, whether in English or another language, by emailing Jillian at jrs7 (at) williams (dot) edu, and we'll put them up!
+Send us suggestions, whether in English or another language, by emailing Chrispine at crl2 (at) williams (dot) edu, and we'll put them up!

 Our Latest Recommendations

 In this article, 2019 Nobel laureate Michael Kremer looks back to history for an example of a patent buyout: a situation in which the government buys the patent for a technology which would be beneficial to the public, and then places it in the public domain.